paketo-buildpacks/php-web/README.md

 ## Integration

-The PHP App CNB provides `php-web` as a dependency.
+The PHP Web CNB provides `php-web` as a dependency.
 Downstream buildpacks can require the php-web dependency, however this buildpack signifies the end of the PHP group build processes, so any extension to this could be included in other independent buildpacks.
 Requiring `php-web` is not a workflow that is supported.